 Here are a few questions you can ask to test the strength of a theme you are considering.

 - Is it true?
 This may seem like an obvious question, but it’s surprising how many ideas we have internalised that don’t really hold up.
-For example, we say that “blood is thicker than water” to suggest that we are always more tightly bonded to people we are related to by blood than to those we are not.
-However, if we look around at our lives and the lives of those around us, this is demonstrably not always true.
+For example, we say that “blood is thicker than water” (meaning that family ties endure above all).
+However, if we look around at our lives and the lives of those around us, this is demonstrably not always true

 - Is it universal?
-The reason great literature survives is because it speaks to us across cultures and time periods.
-Whether or not your theme is universal may also be a good gauge as to whether it has the heft to carry your novel.
-You don’t need to aim to write timeless fiction that will be read for hundreds of years, but your theme still needs to speak to people on a deep level.
+Great literature survives because it speaks to us across cultures and time periods.
+You don’t need to aim to write timeless fiction that will be read for hundreds of years, but your themes still need to speak to people on a deeper level

-- Is is something you have seen explored a lot lately?
-While the great themes will always be with us, sometimes there will be a glut of books or movies on a particular theme, and in those cases, even the strongest themes can come to feel like clichés.
-Similarly, editors will sometimes complain that in the wake of some current events, they will get a flood of fiction dealing with that same topic.
-Try to avoid what’s trendy.
+- Have you seen this theme cropping up in books a lot lately?
+While the great themes will always be with us, sometimes there will be a glut of books or movies on a particular theme, and in those cases, even the strongest themes can come to feel like clichés

 Moving beyond cliché

-Themes stumble into the territory of cliché when writers lack sincerity, concreteness and complexity in their approach.
+Themes stumble into the territory of cliché when writers treat their themes with insufficient sincerity, for one.